Hgreen528/Hgreen528.github.io/README.md

 The application leverages a backend AI generation pipeline to create unique, bilingual stories tailored to a user's learning level, bridging the gap between beginner textbooks and the seemingly overwhelming complexity of native-level content.

 To deliver a modern and highly interactive user experience, I independently learned and implemented the frontend using React, TypeScript, and Tailwind CSS.
-This involved leveraging LLMs as a development assistant to rapidly prototype components, enforce best practices, and accelerate the learning process.
+This involved leveraging AI code assistants like Google Gemini to rapidly prototype components, enforce best practices, and accelerate the learning process.
 This project serves as a comprehensive demonstration of my ability to architect and deploy a complete, AI-integrated product, encompassing both a complex, distributed backend and a modern, type-safe frontend from the ground up, culminating in a live, monetized application architected for a global audience and ready for its public launch.

 ### **2. Core Features**